Saffr0n1/ChessBoard/README.md

 # ChessBoard
-A fully functional JavaScript chessboard.
+A fully functional JavaScript chessboard; mostly done as a JS learning experience for myself!

 This is a standalone chessboard with functions for piece movement, board clear, and other QOL commands.